- What we collect

 - Processing and describing our collections

-Not many people are aware that James Cook’s famous Endeavour voyage was originally commissioned by the Royal Society of London as a scientific mission.
+James Cook’s famous Endeavour voyage was originally commissioned by the Royal Society of London as a scientific mission.
 When the Admiralty (Royal Navy) became aware that the Society was planning to commission a sea journey to the Southern Hemisphere to collect scientific data, its members saw an opportunity to become involved.
 However, their motivations were very different to those of the Royal Society.

 The Admiralty’s interest lay in preserving and increasing the power and prestige of the British Crown.
 The discovery of new and efficient routes of navigation and commercial trading opportunities would increase the advantages held by Britain as a maritime power.
 A journey such as that proposed by the Royal Society would provide great opportunities to achieve this aim.
 The Royal Society and Admiralty agreed on a joint venture in which the latter’s territorial ambitions could be concealed behind the more benign exploratory goal of expanding knowledge of the world.